 Myth: You shouldn’t buy from the first shop you visit

-If you’re struggling with the tough that you’ve only been to one store, or that you haven’t looked around for long enough, let that go.
+Truth: If you’re struggling with the thought that you’ve only been to one store, or that you haven’t looked around for long enough, let that go.
 This isn’t a numbers game, but rather one driven by your truest intuition.
 Your first shopping experience may, in fact, be your only one if you’re fortunate enough to find your dream gown.
 Don’t force the process to be longer than it needs to be just because you may feel obligated to visit a laundry list of boutiques.
 You’ll likely come back to a vision of that one gown in your mind, comparing it to other gowns.
 Lead with your gut – when you feel your most confident and beautiful self, you’ll know you’ve found your dream dress!
 It could be the first day you’ve shopped, and that’s wonderful.

 Myth: You will cry when you find “the” dress